IgniteUI/igniteui-documentation/topics/02_Controls/igMap/07_igMap_API_Links.md

 API Document|Description
 ---|---
 [igMap jQuery API](%%jQueryApiUrl%%/ui.igMap)|The documentation contains an overview of the control and full list of options, events, and methods with code snippets.
-[igMap ASP.NET MVC Helper API](Infragistics.Web.Mvc~Infragistics.Web.Mvc.Map`1.html)|The documentation contains the Map class description and a list of all of its members.
+[igMap MVC API](Infragistics.Web.Mvc~Infragistics.Web.Mvc.Map`1.html)|The documentation contains the Map class description and a list of all of its members.